The Best IRL Streaming Setup for Beginners in 2026

 Budget: €50–150.

 You do not need a gimbal to start.
-A selfie stick or extendable phone mount lets you hold the camera at a flattering angle and distance.
-Many selfie sticks come with a built-in LED ring light — a great and affordable combo that improves both stability and video quality in low-light conditions.
+A selfie stick or extendable phone mount lets you hold the camera at a better angle.
+Many selfie sticks come with a built-in LED ring light — a solid combo for low-light conditions.

 Budget: €20–60 for a decent selfie stick with light.

-If you want maximum stability while moving, a phone gimbal (DJI OM 6, Hohem iSteady) is worth the upgrade — it makes your stream look cinematic.
-Budget: €80-150.
+If you want maximum stability while moving, a phone gimbal (DJI OM 6, Hohem iSteady) makes your stream look cinematic.
+Budget: €80–150.

 One mobile connection is good.
-Two is significantly better.
-SRTLA bonding — which IRLHost supports natively — combines multiple connections on the server side.
-Use a second SIM card (if your phone is dual-SIM) or tether a second phone.
-IRLHost's relay handles the bonding, and apps like Moblin and IRL Pro manage it on your device.
+Two is better.
+SRTLA bonding — which IRLHost supports natively — combines connections server-side, so if one weakens the other keeps carrying the stream.
+The realistic way to add a second connection is to tether a spare phone running Moblink, or use a small travel router with its own SIM.
+IRLHost handles the bonding, and apps like Moblin and IRL Pro manage it on your device.

-- A dedicated camera — your phone camera is excellent
+- A dedicated camera — your phone camera is good enough

 - A laptop on location — your home PC handles OBS